Alt News: Popular work

 Alt News identified the individuals running the Hindu right-wing website DainikBharat.org.
-Sinha demonstrated that a video purportedly of a Hindu man being lynched by Muslims in Bihar was in fact from Bangladesh.
-He also exposed Delhi based lawyer Prashant Patel who falsely compiled many fake news on his Twitter account.
 He also showed that a video allegedly depicting a Marwari girl married to a Muslim man being burnt to death for not wearing a burqah was Guatemalan in origin.
-According to the BBC, a report by Alt News in June 2017 demonstrating that the Indian Home Ministry had used a picture of the Spanish-Moroccan border to claim it had installed floodlights on India's borders led to the ministry facing online mockery.
+According to the BBC, a report by Alt News in June 2017 demonstrating that the Indian Home Ministry had used a picture of the Spanish–Moroccan border to claim it had installed floodlights on India's borders led to the ministry facing online mockery.
 Sinha has compiled a list of more than 40 of what he describes as fake news sources, most of which he says support right wing views.

-The Alt News team has written a book titled "India Misinformed: The True Story" published by HarperCollins which was released in March 2019.
-The book has been "pre-endorsed" by Arundhati Roy.
+The Alt News team wrote a book titled India Misinformed: The True Story published by HarperCollins which was released in March 2019.
+The book was "pre-endorsed" by Arundhati Roy.
 In 2017, Sinha was invited to the Google NewsLab Asia-Pacific Summit to discuss potential solutions to fake news.

+Other key people

+Sumaiya Shaikh

+Sumaiya Shaikh is a neuroscientist who co-founded Alt News in her role as the science editor.
+Her work has focused on debunking misinformation related to medicine.
+She wrote a book titled India Misinformed: The True Story with Pratik Sinha of Alt News.
+It was published by Harper Collins in 2019.

+Shaikh has frequently highlighted misinformation related to Ayurveda, including when treatments have been promoted without scientific data.

+Shaikh is the founding director of a Sweden-based organization called ViolEND.
+The organization aims to rehabilitate extremists who per Shaikh have been shown by research to have an urge to be violent and prefer the dopamine-driven high from violence over other types of highs such as from alcohol or drugs.